raul-arrabales/ExaminatorPlus/README.md

 # Examinator Plus

 **Examinator Plus is an AI-Assisted App that generates exam questions**.
-It is written in Python and utilizes the following components:
+It is written in Python following a LLM-App RAG pattern and utilizes the following components:
 - Streamlit for the web interface.
 - Langchain for LLM-app orchestration and doc ingestion/chunking.
+- Vanilla Python prompt processing for RAG (Retrieval Augmented Generation).
 - OpenAI ADA Embeddings for document vectorization.
 - OpenAI Chat Completion API for LLM-based generation (aka ChatGPT API).
 - FAISS for in-memory vector indexing.